 Oregano oil is truly a remarkable little miracle herb.
-Research studies confirm oregano oil benefits a variety of conditions.
-But the most impressive use of oregano oil is the ability to fight a variety of infections.
+Research studies confirm oregano oil benefits a variety of conditions, but its most impressive use involves its ability to fight a variety of infections.
 Oregano oil is such a powerful home remedy, it may very well be the most important bottle in your medicine cabinet.

-Traditional healers since ancient times have used oregano extract to treat respiratory issues such as coughs, colds, flu, sore throats and bronchitis.
+Traditional healers since ancient times have used oregano extract to treat respiratory issues such as coughs, colds, flu, sore throats, and bronchitis.
 These types of respiratory infections are typically caused by viruses or bacteria.
-Based on notable research studies, oregano oil benefits immunity because it helps improve symptoms of respiratory infection due to its antiviral, antibacterial, and anti-inflammatory properties.
+Based on notable research studies, oil of oregano benefits immunity because it helps improve symptoms of respiratory infection due to its antiviral, antibacterial, and anti-inflammatory properties.

 The volatile oils in oregano include thymol and carvacrol, which have been shown to inhibit the growth of bacteria including Klebsiella pneumoniae and Staphylococcus aureus—the bacteria often responsible for respiratory infections.
 In fact, oregano oil is considered a broad-spectrum antibacterial, which means it kills both gram positive and gram negative bacteria species.
-In addition, oregano oil has even been shown to be effective against antibiotic-resistant bacteria.[2,3]
+In addition, oregano oil capsules have been shown to be effective against antibiotic-resistant bacteria.[2–4]

-Oregano oil can be helpful for those suffering from respiratory infections or the flu because it promotes sweating, which makes it useful to bring a fever down.
+Furthermore, oregano oil benefits those suffering from respiratory infections or the flu because it promotes sweating, which makes it useful to bring a fever down.
 The oil also can be used to clear lungs and bronchial passages by mixing with a base of oil and rubbing it on the chest and aching muscles or by boiling it with hot water or adding it to a vaporizer to inhale the steam.